Xuxa só para Baixinhos 5 – Circo

-Xuxa só para Baixinhos 5 or Xuxa Circo (also known as XSPB 5) is the twenty-seventh studio album by Brazilian recording artist Xuxa, released on 26 September 2004 by Som Livre.
-Its the fifth album in the Só Para Baixinhos collection.
+Xuxa só para Baixinhos 5 or Xuxa Circo (also known as XSPB 5) is the twenty-seventh studio album by Brazilian recording artist Xuxa, released on 26 September 2004 by Som Livre as the fifth album in the Só Para Baixinhos collection.

 Release and reception

 Xuxa só para Baixinhos 5, was released on 26 September 2004, first in the version CD, cassette and VHS and released in DVD in November 2004, it was remastered and released in CD in 2008 in economic version.
 This album was one of the biggest hits of the series Xuxa só para Baixinhos.
 It reached the 8th position in the ranking of the most sold CDs and the 5th place among the DVDs, according to the Associação Brasileira dos Produtores de Discos.
 The album sold over 100,000 copies on DVD, yielding diamond certification.
 The singles were "Soco, Bate, Vira", "O Circo já Chegou" and "Piruetas".

 The success of the Xuxa Circo, led to the launch of a tour that traveled Brazil and later released on DVD live.